TIFF TIPS 2016: Red Carpets and Celebrities!

 Red Carpet Location: David Pecaut Square, in the park just west of the venue.

 This venue holds the largest red carpet arrival area but can also be the most difficult to score an autograph at.
 You will be competing with fans that do nothing but wait there all day, often arriving at 8AM or earlier, to stakeout their spot.
-There will also be the amateur photographers, often they will bring stools or milk crates to stand on and can be incredibly frustrating to stand behind.
+There will also be the amateur photographers, and often they will bring stools or milk crates to stand on which can be incredibly frustrating to stand behind.
 There will be a long row of white media tents set up that houses the actual red carpet, as well as a long row of metal fencing where the cars pull in that connects to the tents.
-In previous years, fans were stationed on both sides of the fence in the vehicle arrival area.
+In previous years, fans were stationed on both sides of the fence in the vehicle arrival area and the festival has also added tiered seating with great vantage points and ample opportunity for autographs.
 They let fans into the inner area shortly before the arrivals start.
 You must line up in a special spot for that privilege.
-The vehicles stop near the entrance of the tent and let the talent out.
+Recently the red carpet has been expanded to now include the fan zone.
+The vehicles stop in the middle of David Peacut Square at the start of the red carpet and let the talent out.
 They could get out of either side of the vehicle and will generally approach the fans of the side they are on.
 The ideal location is either on the inner side of the vehicle arrival area or on the outer side near where the vehicle stops.
 Generally though, the further away you are from the white tents, the less likely the actors will come your way.
 If they actor comes to your section, have your camera and autograph marker ready.
-Be Cautious!
+Be cautious!
 The crowd will push forward and will be yelling the actor’s name.
 The security guards may have to push back on the fence or they may even tell the crowd to stop pushing or the actor will not go to them.
 You may get lucky and have an actor that will pose for the fans but often all you get is just a wave as they make their way to the media.